-Commissioned by the Gryphon Trio in celebration of its 25th anniversary, for Nordic Voices and the Gryphon Trio, with assistance from the Sounds of Science Commissioning Club and the Canada Council for the Arts, and the Sounds of Science Commissioning Club
+Commissioned by the Gryphon Trio in partnership with Chamber Factory for Nordic Voices and the Gryphon Trio, with support from Joyce Miller in honour of the Gryphon Trio’s 25th anniversary, the Canada Council for the Arts, and the Sounds of Science Commissioning Club

 World Premiere February 1, 2019, Dominion-Chalmers Church, Ottawa, Ontario.
 Nordic Voices and the Gryphon Trio

-Scar Tissue for six voices and piano trio takes the listener on a journey from unity through disruption to healing.
-Michael Redhill’s concise and evocative poetry takes as its springboard the research of Dr. Glenn Prestwich, a researcher and scholar in the area of medical and biological engineering, and co-founder of the Sounds of Science Commissioning Club.
-Cast in nine movements, Redhill’s writing artfully blends emotion with science, assembling its DNA by bringing together his own words and the words of other poets to reflect the universality and interconnectedness of this journey.
-The music has its own parallel trajectory, beginning with the entire ensemble moving together (“This body and its grace of being”), then gradually separating into various combinations as growth (“Change is the nursery of music, joy, life and eternity”) leads to disturbance, wound, and a central movement of chaos (“A breach opens.
+Scar Tissue for six voices and piano trio takes the listener from unity through disruption to healing.
+Michael Redhill’s concise and evocative poetry unfolds in two parallel processes.
+Its nine movements are a mirrored mathematical pattern of lines and syllables, while Redhill’s own words are increasingly interwoven with words and fragments from other poets, artfully blending emotion and science to reflect the universality and interconnectedness of this journey.
+The music has its own similar trajectory, beginning with the entire ensemble moving together (“This is who I am, this body”), then gradually separating into various combinations as growth (“Change is the nursery of music, joy, life and eternity”) leads to disturbance, wound, and a central movement of chaos (“A breach opens.
 In becomes out”).
-The debris clears in a moment of beauty for voices alone (“How we all swiftly unwrap our lives”).
-A “lost arpeggio” and “singing mouths” begin the process of recovery, summoning relicts of musics past.
-An unlikely lullaby (“Phosphatidylinostol is…like a music that plays under everything”) leads to the final movement that welcomes the “new normal” with an anthem of acceptance and celebration (“Eros comes nowhere near this bliss”).
-As the journey unfolds, voices and instruments weave together, separate, then recombine, beginning in joy and ending in a different joy.
+The debris begins to clear in a moment of fragmentary beauty for voices alone (“How we all swiftly, swiftly unwrap our lives”).
+A “lost arpeggio” and “singing mouths” announce the biological processes of recovery, summoning relicts of musics past.
+An unlikely lullaby (“Phosphatidylinostol is…like a music that plays under everything”) leads to the final movement of recombination which embraces the “new normal” with a dancing celebration of life (“Eros comes nowhere near this bliss”).

 We all carry scars, for in life we have all been wounded in some way.
-Scar Tissue evokes that process through words and music, ultimately leading the listener to a place of renewal and promise.
+Scar Tissue evokes that process through words and music, celebrating the body and its capacity to heal.